aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 <!-- Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages. -->

-When a PDF (not a scanned one) contains only text (without figures, tables, etc.), the most straightforward way to extract the information is by using a Python package.
+When a (machine-generated) PDF contains only text (without figures, tables, etc.), the most straightforward way to extract the information is by using a Python package.
 There are various PDF extraction tools available on the market.
 Some useful open-source Python packages, like PDFPlumber and PyPDF, are very handy, while some companies offer paid solutions with more advanced capabilities.
 In this discussion, I will compare different free PDF extraction tools, highlighting their advantages and disadvantages.

-## First tabs

-To add tabs, use the following syntax:
+## pdfplumber vs pypdf

+pdfplumber is built on pdfminer.six, enabling many customizable functions.
+This package can extract pages and text while preserving the layout.
+Additionally, it can identify the coordinates of words, allowing for the extraction of text within specific areas.

+On the other hand, pypdf also allows for text extraction while maintaining the layout.
+You can use visitor functions to control which parts of a page you want to process and extract.
+However, it does not support extracting the coordinates of words.

 {% raw %}